-This reserve has been set up to cover claims incurred but not yet reported to the Council and not taken account of in the Insurance Provision.
+This reserve was set up to cover claims incurred but not yet reported to the Council and not taken account of in the Insurance Provision.
+The reserve is no longer needed and has therefore been cleared.

 (iv) Business Rates Reserve